-PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL provides frequent opportunities through the lens of our School Success Plan (SSP), recent WASC feedback, and organizational-wide goals for teachers to ensure they are prepared with current research in regards to instructional content, methodology, and culturally relevant practices.
+PUC Triumph provides frequent opportunities through the lens of our School Success Plan (SSP), recent WASC feedback, and organizational-wide goals for teachers to ensure they are prepared with current research in regards to instructional content, methodology, and culturally relevant practices.
 Teachers meet with educators across the PUC Schools organization two times a school year to collaborate with content-alike colleagues and delve into text-based research related to instructional hallmark practices and culturally relevant approaches.
 Two other times during the school year, all teachers attend a PUC-wide Community of Practice which features teacher leaders across the PUC Schools organization that facilitate sessions about their area of expertise.
 All teachers then attend the sessions led by teacher leaders who have been identified by administration to have strong instructional practices in their classrooms.
-Some topics which PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL teachers have shared their expertise in are building a culture of independent reading, implementing trackers to facilitate student self-monitoring and reflection, and differentiated lesson pacing to support a variety of learners in math.
+Some topics which PUC Triumph teachers have shared their expertise in are building a culture of independent reading, implementing trackers to facilitate student self-monitoring and reflection, and differentiated lesson pacing to support a variety of learners in math.

-PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL also provides school site specific professional development every Tuesday after school.
+PUC Triumph also provides school site specific professional development every Tuesday after school.
 The topics addressed during this time are in-class intervention systems and planning, English Language Development (ELD) and supports for students in our Special Education program integrated into the curriculum across all content areas, and professional learning community (PLC) content-alike groupings to debrief peer observations and receive feedback on lesson plans focused on rigor and community responsiveness.
-Furthermore, all teachers meet with administration bi-weekly for coaching meetings.
+Furthermore, all teachers meet with administration at least bi-weekly for coaching meetings.
 During these one-on-one meetings, professional development is differentiated to support teachers in their growth areas as determined by observations, student work samples, lesson plans, school-wide goals, and teacher reflections.

 As highlighted above, our professional development is grounded in a Teacher Development System (TDS) which is a PUC Schools organization common metric that outlines the criteria for teacher effectiveness.
 It is our belief that teachers striving toward and exhibiting Level III and IV actions on our teaching framework is crucial to helping all students progress towards content mastery.
-In order to align teachers development across the PUC Schools organization as well as grow teachers as individual learners, there is 1 PUC-wide growth area for all schools and 3 growth areas that teachers identify for themselves with the support of administration.
-New PUC CALS MS teachers will select at least one growth area related to classroom culture and returning teachers will select at least one growth area related to instruction.
+In order to align teachers' development across the PUC Schools organization as well as grow teachers as individual learners, there is 1 PUC-wide growth area for all schools and 3 growth areas that teachers identify for themselves with the support of administration.
+New teachers will select at least one growth area related to classroom culture and returning teachers will select at least one growth area related to instruction.
 This allows for teacher voice in their progress as educators and has shown to invest teachers in their growth process.

-Other ways in which all PUC teachers are initiated into PUC culture and common foundational practices are through Learning Lab, Data Analysis Days, and a school site specific retreat.
-All new teachers to PUC Schools attend during the summer prior to the school year starting.
-Data Analysis Days are held twice a year and all PUC CALS MS teachers attend to analyze and identify trends and next steps based on on-demand writing student samples and NWEA assessment data.
-Furthermore, PUC CALS MS dissects CAASPP data for their specific students to determine which students should participate in after-school Academic Coaching and revisit our school's progress on the PUC CALS MS SSP during our school retreat day in October.
+Other ways in which all PUC teachers are initiated into PUC culture and common foundational practices are through Learning Lab, Data Analysis Days, and school site specific reflection days.
+All new teachers to PUC Schools attend Learning Lab during the summer prior to the school year starting.
+Data Analysis Days are held twice a year and all teachers attend to analyze and identify trends and next steps based on on-demand writing student samples and NWEA assessment data.
+Furthermore, teachers dissect CAASPP data for their specific students to determine which students should participate in after-school Academic Coaching and revisit our school's progress on the school reflection day throughout the year.